 You will need to use leftover cooked rice to make an authentic nasi goreng recipe because freshly cooked rice is too moist and soft and you will end up with a mushy texture if you try using it.
 It is possible to cook the rice ahead if you then let it chill for 2 hours before using, so the texture is right.

 Other Types of Nasi Goreng

-Our authentic nasi goreng recipe is tweak-able so if you want to swap the chicken and shrimp for other proteins, or make it vegetarian, or swap any of the vegetables or condiments, go right ahead.
-Serve this hot, as soon as it is done, and enjoy the delicious Indonesian flavors.
+Our authentic nasi goreng recipe is tweak-able.
+This means if you want to swap the chicken and shrimp for other proteins, or make it vegetarian.

 - 1 cup (200g) uncooked white rice